2009-02-18

 Keying the world.

-Home callsign and service callsign, e.g. OZ7IGY and OZ7IGY/A.
+Home call sign or service call sign, e.g. OZ7IGY and OZ7IGY/A.

-Home locator and service locator, e.g. JO55WM and JO65ER.
+Optional home locator or service locator, e.g. JO55WM and JO65ER.

 Instead of sending a key down "message" it is possible to send "Last letter ID."